The Prisoner Care Program (PCP)

 - Building rapport

-- Providing culturally safe, sensitive & appropriate through care services
+- Providing culturally safe, sensitive & appropriate care services.

-- Initiating referrals for employment, education & training
+- Initiating referrals for accommodation, employment, education & training